 Case in point: On eBay, you can find a princess Beanie Baby listed for $665,000 right next to one with a $12.50 winning bid (as of this writing).
 Both descriptions say that they’re “super rare” and mention PVC.
 There’s not really an objective worth at play here.

 That’s not to say that they never sell for big money—Princess Diana Beanie Babies have occasionally been confirmed to fetch $1,000 or even $10,000.
 But most of the time, people aren’t spending an entire fortune on them.

 “People buy for nostalgia purposes.
 That’s why they buy collectibles,” Katz-Schwartz says.
 And, of course, nostalgia and fads depend on the times.
-There is a possibility that the Princess Diana Beanie Baby value might go up right around the anniversary of her birth or death, especially since a big birthday, her 60th, is coming up, and the People’s Princess will likely be in the public’s minds and hearts more than usual.
+There is a possibility that the Princess Diana Beanie Baby value went up around the anniversary of her birth or death, especially since a big birthday, her 60th, just passed, and the People’s Princess is likely in the public’s minds and hearts more than usual.
 But it still probably won’t go up to, say, six figures; it’ll likely just see a bit of a bump as demand and interest increase.
-But if you’re hoping to try to sell a Princess Diana Beanie Baby, this summer—and next August, the 25th anniversary of her death—will probably be the best times.
+But if you’re hoping to try to sell a Princess Diana Beanie Baby, this summer—the 25th anniversary of her death—will probably be the best time.

 Whether you’re relieved by the truth about the Princess Diana Beanie Baby value or bummed, now you know not to believe the hype about bazillion-dollar beanbag bears.
 Alas, there are much less innocuous myths surrounding Diana’s death.

 - USA Today: “How much is the Princess Diana Beanie Baby worth?
 Sadly, not $500,000”

 - Mental Floss: “The 10 Most Valuable Beanie Babies That Could Be Hiding in Your Attic”